JetBrains/compose-for-web-demos/README.md

 Feel free to ask any questions and share your feedback.
 Join [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868) channel in the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).

 P.S.
-JetBrains plans to continue experimenting with this technology and we are now looking for [UI Framework Developer (JetBrains Compose Team)](https://www.jetbrains.com/careers/jobs/ui-framework-developer-400/).
+JetBrains plans to continue experimenting with this technology and we are looking for [UI Framework Developer (JetBrains Compose Team)](https://www.jetbrains.com/careers/jobs/ui-framework-developer-400/).

 ## Online demo